 The Point-to-Point Tunneling Protocol (PPTP) is one of the earliest protocols designed specifically for VPNs.
 A consortium of companies led by Microsoft developed PPTP in the mid-1990s.
 PPTP was designed as an improvement to the Point-to-Point Protocol (PPP), which was used to establish a connection between two remote devices.

-Unsurprisingly, the primary use case for PPTP was connecting businesses’ remote servers to create a safer and more private corporate setting.
-PPTP’s primary purpose was to transfer data through a VPN.
-However, it provided relatively low-scale encryption and authentication.
-Though these shortcomings allowed PPTP to maintain near-original connection speeds, more robust solutions for secure data transfer were needed.
+The primary use case for PPTP was connecting businesses’ remote servers to create a safer and more private corporate environment.
+PPTP was designed to transfer data through a VPN, but it only offered basic encryption and authentication.
+While these limitations allowed PPTP to maintain faster connection speeds, they highlighted the need for more robust solutions for secure data transfer.

 L2F

 Microsoft wasn’t the only company that saw potential in providing VPN services to a growing user base.
-Shortly after the introduction of PPTP, Microsoft’s competitor, Cisco, developed another protocol to support VPN functionality and called it Layer 2 Forwarding (L2F).
-L2F addressed the main limitations of PPTP, which were the dependency on IP protocols and a weak encryption mechanism.
+Shortly after the introduction of PPTP, Microsoft’s competitor, Cisco, developed another protocol to support VPN functionality, called Layer 2 Forwarding (L2F).
+L2F addressed the main limitations of PPTP, which were its dependency on IP protocols and a weak encryption mechanism.

-Cisco created L2F to support a dial-up connection over the internet so that users can reach their original network when they are away from it.
-For instance, users were able to connect to their home network while traveling by simply calling any local ISP and prompting them to create an L2F tunnel back to their home ISP’s network.
+Cisco created L2F to support a dial-up connection over the internet so that users could access their original network when they were away from it.
+For instance, users were able to connect to their home network while traveling by simply calling any local internet service provider and prompting it to create an L2F tunnel back to their home ISP’s network.

 L2TP